 Oil and gas dominate the extractive sector.
 According to BP 2014 Statistical review, Nigeria holds 2.2% of world's crude oil reserves and 2.7% of gas.
 As Africa’s leading crude oil producer, Nigeria accounted for 26% of African and 2.7% of total world crude oil production in 2012.
 In the same year it accounted for 1.1% of global gas production.

-The hydrocarbon sector, which included crude oil and natural gas production, accounted for about 14% of Nigeria’s real gross domestic product in 2013.
-In 2011, the oil industry accounted for 95% of exports, and more than US $100 billion of government revenue (over 80% of total).
+The petroleum sector accounted for about 14% of Nigeria’s real gross domestic product and over 95% of exports in 2013 (Source: African Economic Outlook).
 According to the 2011 EITI Oil and Gas Report, government revenue from the petroleum sector was US $62.9 billion in 2012, a 8% drop compared to the USD 68 billion reported in 2011.
 Current lower oil prices are likely to affect government revenue.